-Mr. Gani has served as a member of our Board of Directors since 2015.
+Ms. Payne has served as a member of our Board of Directors since 2015.
 Tal Payne brings over 15 years of financial management experience, serving as Chief Financial Officer in Check Point Software Technologies Ltd. ("Check Point"), a leading provider of cyber security solutions to governments and corporate enterprises globally, since joining the company in 2008 and as Chief Financial and Operations Officer since 2015.
 Ms. Payne oversees Check Point's global operations and finance, including investor relations, legal, treasury, purchasing and facilities.
 Ms. Payne has taken a six-month sabbatical as of November 2022 and her position at Check Point is being filled by an interim CFO.
 Prior to joining Check Point, Ms. Payne served as Chief Financial Officer at Gilat Satellite Networks Ltd., where she held the role of Vice President of Finance for over five years.
 Ms. Payne began her career as a CPA in public accounting at Pricewaterhouse Coopers.
+Ms. Payne holds a B.A. in Economics and Accounting and an Executive M.B.A., both from Tel Aviv University.
+Ms. Payne is a certified public accountant.
 Ms. Payne brings valuable financial and business experience to our Board through her years of experience as a chief financial officer with publicly traded companies.
 Ms. Payne currently also serves on the board of IronSource.